 On April 28, 2020, the Company received funding under a Paycheck Protection Program ("PPP") loan (the "PPP Loan") from First State Community Bank (the "Lender").
-The principal amount of the PPP Loan is \$0.391 million.
+The principal amount of the PPP Loan was \$0.4 million.
 The PPP was established under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") and is administered by the U.S. Small Business Administration (the "SBA").
-The PPP Loan has a two-year term, maturing on April 28, 2022.
-The term may be extended to five-years if the Lender and we agree to do so.
-The interest rate on the PPP Loan is 1.0% per annum.
-Principal and interest are payable in 18 monthly installments, beginning on November 28, 2020, until maturity with respect to any portion of the PPP Loan which is not forgiven as described below.
-The Company did not provide any collateral or guarantees for the PPP Loan, nor did the Company pay any facility charge to obtain the PPP Loan.
-The PPP Loan provides for customary events of default, including, among others, those relating to failure to make payment, bankruptcy, breaches of representations and material adverse effects.
-The Company is permitted to prepay or partially prepay the PPP Loan at any time with no prepayment penalties.
-The PPP Loan may be partially or fully forgiven if the Company complies with the provisions of the CARES Act, including the use of PPP Loan proceeds for payroll costs, rent, utilities and other expenses, provided that such amounts are incurred during a 24-week period that commenced on April 28, 2020 and at least 60% of any forgiven amount has been used for covered payroll costs as defined by the CARES Act.
-As explained in Note 15, the Company received notice the principal amount and accrued interest had been forgiven subsequent to December 31, 2020.
+Loans made under the PPP may be partially or fully forgiven if the recipient complies with the provisions of the CARES Act, including the use of PPP Loan proceeds for payroll costs, rent, utilities and other expenses, provided that such amounts are incurred during a 24-week period that commenced on April 28, 2020 and at least 60% of any forgiven amount has been used for covered payroll costs as defined by the CARES Act.
+On January 5, 2021, the Lender provided notice to the Company that the principal amount and accrued interest had been forgiven.
+The Company removed the PPP Loan obligation and recorded other income for forgiveness of debt totaling \$0.4 million.